bernie-skipole/remscope/docs/index.md

 The file www/astrodata/metoffice.py need to be edited with the client id and key for the met office, these values are not available in these scripts downloaded from github, since they are private.
 If you do not have these keys, then miss this section out, it can be done later.

 To get keys, register the application with the met office Global spot data service and get a client id, and client secret api keys.
-You will also  need the longitude and latitude where the weather data is to be calculated for:
+You will also  need the longitude and latitude where the weather data is to be calculated for.
+You should then edit metoffice.py:

 cd ~/www/astrodata